-Your newborn is up all night and sleeps during the day.
+Baby awake at night and sleepy during the day?
 How can you get him to switch his schedule?

-It’s normal for a new baby to have his nights and days mixed up, says Tizzie Hall, the author of the Save Our Sleep series.
+It’s normal for a new baby to have his nights and days mixed up, Tizzie Hall, the author of the Save Our Sleep series, tells Young Parents.

 This is because before he was born, he was rocked to sleep while inside you when you moved about during the day.
 At night, when you rested, he had his awake periods.

 So, what can you do when your baby is awake at night?